-My work helps making global organizations and their leaders more effective, efficient and sophisticated in what they do.
+My work helps global organizations and their leaders to become more effective, efficient and sophisticated in what they do.
 I focus on finding viable solutions to practical problems and dilemmas international managers face.
 My recent work has addressed, among others, organizational agility of MNC subsidiaries abroad, managing informal structures, responsible leadership in a global context and expatriate performance and adjustment.

 For several years I have worked within the complex structures of the automotive industry, managing operations for a leading global automotive supplier out of its headquarters and subsidiaries located in Tokyo, Seoul, and Stuttgart.
 I held numerous visiting positions at academic institutions such as The University of Tokyo, Seoul National University, Yonsei University, Korea University, Pennsylvania State University and others.
 I have been leading and participating in consulting and research projects for the European Commission and other public and private institutions.